masc-ucsc/docs/docs/pyrope/04-variables.md

   * (1 + 2)
   + 5           // OK

-h = x or y and z// compile error: use parenthesis for explicit precedence
+h = x or y and z// error: use parenthesis for explicit precedence

 i = a == 3 <= b == d
 assert i == (a==3 and 3<=b and b == d)